 Eggs hatch relatively quickly.
 Ladybug larvae emerge after just 2-5 days.
 Their larvae have a prehistoric, alligator-like appearance.
 They have black, spiny bodies with bright spots and a scaled appearance.
 While these tiny predators look dangerous, they are perfectly harmless to humans.
 The same is not true for aphids, mealybugs, and scale bugs.

-Once the larvae hatch, they are voracious predators and will pray on insects for several weeks before entering their pupal stage.
+Once the larvae hatch, they are voracious predators and will prey on insects for several weeks before entering their pupal stage.
 While both the larvae and adults are hunters of aphids, the adult ladybug tends to move on to other locations when aphids and other pests are scarce, while the larvae remain.

 After their larvae stage the ladybug emerges complete with its antennae, wings, and long jointed legs, ready and hungry to eat more aphids.